The Bankrate promise

 BLS data collectors then call retail stores, doctor’s offices and service establishments to determine the price changes for the approximately 80,000 items included in the CPI-W.

 If there is no change in the CPI-W — which was the case in 2015 — there is no COLA for the following year.
-In 2016, there was a small increase of 0.3 percent, which went into effect at the start of 2017.
+In 2016, there was a small increase of 0.3 percent in the COLA, which went into effect at the start of 2017.

-Here’s a historical look at the COLA increases over the last 10 years by the Social Security Administration.
+Here’s a historical look at the COLA increases over the last 10 years:

 |Year||COLA increase||Year||COLA increase|